 Academic Conduct.
 You are encouraged to cooperate with your classmates and discuss course materials.
 However, dishonesty, cheating, plagiarism, or knowingly furnishing false information to the university in any way are regarded as serious offenses.
-Students are responsible for knowing and adhering to the academic integrity policy of the University of Mississippi listed in the Students who violate academic integrity policies will be subject to the appropriate sanctions.
+Submission of products derived from artificial intelligence resources (e.g., ChatGPT) as one's own work will be construed as plagiarism.
+Students are responsible for knowing and adhering to the academic integrity policy of the University of Mississippi listed in the Student Academic Conduct and Discipline Policy.
+Students who violate academic integrity policies will be subject to the appropriate sanctions.

-COVID-19/Infectious Diseases Policy.
+COVID-19 Infectious Diseases Policy.
 If students test positive for COVID-19 at any health care facility, they must report it to the Student Health Center (or call 662-915-7274).
 Students with COVID-19 should follow the CDC's COVID-19 exposure guidelines, seek medical attention by a healthcare provider, and contact their instructor to let them know that they will be missing class due to a health-related issue.